 - Training and Education Staff are trained through both in-person workshops and distance learning.
 These include workshops specific to Collaborative Care’s IMPACT model and a series dedicated to substance use disorders.
 An annual Behavioral Health Integration Symposium, featuring a full day of guest speakers and thematic discussion groups, is another significant learning event.
 Each symposium is devoted to a broad topic of key interest to the field.
 Over the last three years, symposia offered audiences in-depth explorations of Collaborative Care, substance use disorders, and the aging brain.
 In addition, providers are routinely trained to prescribe buprenorphine for treating substance use disorder and secure the required waiver to prescribe.

-- Communities of Practice Local behavioral health team members are convened in “communities of practice” with their peers from other Partners institutions.
+- Communities of Practice Local behavioral health team members are convened in “communities of practice” with their peers from other Mass General Brigham institutions.
 Communities of practice are forums for the exchange of best practices and problem solving.

-- Mentorships – Medication for Addiction Treatment Partners Behavioral Health Team organizes mentorship relationships between Partners primary care providers who are new to prescribing buprenorphine for patients with substance use disorder and those with more experience.
+- Mentorships – Medication for Addiction Treatment Behavioral Health Team organizes mentorship relationships between Mass General Brigham primary care providers who are new to prescribing buprenorphine for patients with substance use disorder and those with more experience.

 Extension for Community Healthcare Outcomes (ECHO) is a telementoring program where experts on addiction advise primary care providers seeking help on how to manage their patients using substances.
 This is a group learning forum.

-- Background ECHO: Substance Use Disorder Series is a small group learning forum, first launched at Partners in 2017, that takes place via videoconferencing.
+- Background ECHO: Substance Use Disorder Series is a small group learning forum, first launched at Mass General Brigham in 2017, that takes place via videoconferencing.
 It was introduced to enable primary care providers to identify and treat more cases of substance use disorders themselves rather than rely entirely on referring patients to specialists.